Signed in as:

 Olney H. Richmond was the Grand Master of the Order of the Magi and revealed the foundation of the ancient mystical science of playing cards that today is called Cardology.

-Although the playing cards and their symbology date back to antiquity, they suffered a long period of obscurity as their energies were funneled into "games" to hide their secret teachings (Cardology) from the ruling Church leaders of the past millennium.
-However, in the mid-1800s, the secrets were revealed to a Michigan man during the United States' painful civil war.
-Today he is referred to as the "Father of Cardology."
+Although the playing cards and their symbology date back to antiquity, they suffered a long period of obscurity as their energies were funneled into "games" to hide their secret teachings from the ruling Church leaders of the past millennium.
+However, in the mid-1800s, the secrets were revealed to a Michigan man during the United States' painful Civil War.

 This man, Olney Hawkins Richmond, brought the knowledge back to the world's consciousness.
 He taught and wrote about the mysteries for those ready to receive them.
 Our playing cards have thus shed their cloak of gaming tools and now reveal their true meanings.